Kentico/xperience-by-kentico-kentico-migration-tool/docs/Repository-Structure.md

 > **Audience:** Developers who need to understand how the repository is organized and where to find specific projects.

 The repository contains multiple projects that work together to perform migrations.
+As a migration tool user, you only directly interact with **Migration.Tool.CLI** (to run migrations) and **Migration.Tool.Extensions** (to add customizations).
+All other projects provide version-specific migration logic that runs automatically based on your source instance version.

-## Repository Structure and Dependencies
+## Project Organization

 ![Project Dependencies Diagram](../images/diagrams/project-dependencies.png)